whytui/aoemod/RockNRor/RockNRor_README.txt

 ﻿RockNRor is a plugin for Rise of Rome.
 It requires ROR_API.
 See also https://aoemodder.wixsite.com/rocknror

+Please refer to RockNRorDoc.doc for an up to date documentation !

 Installation
 - Extract all files to a directory of your choice (example C:\temp\RockNRor\): ROR_API.dll, ROR_API.conf, RockNRor subdirectory, etc.
 - Get latest CustomizeAOE version from http://aoe.heavengames.com/dl-php/showfile.php?fileid=2464